Balmy-protocol/earn-core/src/vault/README.md

 You can refer to [this file](./types/Storage.sol) to understand the different variable sized we chose.

-#### Position Balance / Earned Fees
+#### Position Balance

-We believe that with 104 bits, we can store a single positions's balance (or, in the case of earned fees, the platform's balance).
+We believe that with 104 bits, we can store a strategy's balance.
 Assuming 18 decimals, we can store up to _1e13_ units of tokens in it, which is enough to cover the entire circulating supply of the top 1000 tokens in CoinMarketCap right now (Sep 15, 2023), except for _$APENFT_, _$BTT_, _$SHIB_ and _$PEPE_.
-With all of them, we can cover up to 2% of the circulating supply, which is good enough for a single position.
+With all of them, we can cover up to 2% of the circulating supply, which is good enough for a single strategy.
+Let's remember that if a strategy is filled, then an exact copy can be deployed to manage more funds.

 It's important to note that tokens that use a higher amount of decimals or have much bigger supplies might not fit correctly. **It will be up to each strategy to make sure that reported tokens can work with these limitations**.